DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-07-23-user-research-round-7-findings.md

 #### Supporting detail and evidence

 Having to regularly return to the service to check whether new placements have been added is considered an inefficient approach.
 So all the participants were positive about concept 4 and anything that can be done to proactively bring new placements to the provider's attention.
-There were mixed views on whether email notifications would be the best approach or whether these new placements should be highlighted within the service.
+There were mixed views on whether email notifications would be the best approach or whether relevant new placements should be highlighted within the service.
 Further design iteration and testing is needed to determine the best way to deliver against this need.

 As found in [user research round 2](/manage-school-placements/user-research-round-2-findings/) and [user research round 5](/manage-school-placements/user-research-round-5-findings/), providers need to have a ‘school view’ of placement capacity as well as the ability to look at individual placements in isolation.
 Seeing all the placements being offered by a single school on an overview screen, as shown in concept 5, was received positively by all participants.
 However, in addition, we should still look at ways to bring a ‘school view’ into the ‘Find placement’ journey without the need to get this information by separately visiting the Partner schools tab – this was described as "long winded" by one of the participants.